cblanquera/intime/README.md

 the best computer specs that process nonce numbers faster.

-Inspired by the movie [In Time](https://www.youtube.com/watch?v=6zB6wZKEObc), `MIN` is a currency that automatically burns by the minute.
+Inspired by the movie [In Time](https://www.youtube.com/watch?v=6zB6wZKEObc), `MIN` is a currency that automatically burns tokens by the minute.
 You can earn `MIN` for mining.

 ## Definitions